trimstray/test-your-sysadmin-skills/README.md

 - it has got command level Atomic Operation (tx operation)
 - supports for rich data types like hashes, sets, bitmaps

-`redis-cli` is the Redis command line interface, a simple program that allows to send commands to Redis, and read the replies sent by the server, directly from the terminal.
+`redis-cli` is the **Redis** command line interface, a simple program that allows to send commands to **Redis**, and read the replies sent by the server, directly from the terminal.

 Useful resources: